 Hardcover: 203 pages, Publisher: Stanley Paul, London, (1979), Velopress 2nd edition (May 1996), Language: English, ISBN-10: 1884737137, ISBN-13: 978-1884737138

 The Death of Marco Pantani

 Fans of Il Pirata may have a hard time reading this studiously researched and compelling biography of one of the legends of our sport.
 It paints no pretty pictures and dons no kid gloves as it chronicles Marco’s life in detail.
-Nor does it serve as a muck-raking expose into the rise and fall of this great athlete.
+Nor does it serve as a muckraking exposé into the rise and fall of this great athlete.
 Rendell’s work serves as, what The Independent aptly called, an ambivalent tribute.
-From his up-bringing in Cesenatico, to his first races as a promising youth rider, to his storied 1998 season, to his descent into addiction and self-loathing, Rendell captures the passion, athleticism, and complexities of Pantani’s too short life.
-If you’re a fan of Marco Pantani that is hesitant to read this book for fear of your Pantani bubble being burst, we challenge you to read it anyway.
-The Keeper who wrote this review came away with an even deeper appreciation, respect, and compassion for the man in spite of having to read about some of the darkest places a cyclist can go.
+From his upbringing in Cesenatico, to his first races as a promising youth rider, to his storied 1998 season, to his descent into addiction and self-loathing, Rendell captures the passion, athleticism, and complexities of Pantani’s too-short life.
+If you’re a fan of Il Pirata who is hesitant to read this book for fear of your Pantani bubble being burst, we challenge you to read it anyway.
+The Keeper who wrote this review came away with an even deeper appreciation, respect, and compassion for the man in spite of having to read about some of the darkest places a Cyclist can go.